Kevlar: Sport

 In kyudo, or Japanese archery, it may be used for bow strings, as an alternative to the more expensive hemp.
 It is one of the main materials used for paraglider suspension lines.
 It is used as an inner lining for some bicycle tires to prevent punctures.
 In table tennis, plies of Kevlar are added to custom ply blades, or paddles, in order to increase bounce and reduce weight.
 Tennis racquets are sometimes strung with Kevlar.
 It is used in sails for high performance racing boats.

 In 2013, with advancements in technology, Nike used Kevlar in shoes for the first time.
 It launched the Elite II Series, with enhancements to its earlier version of basketball shoes by using Kevlar in the anterior as well as the shoe laces.
 This was done to decrease the elasticity of the tip of the shoe in contrast to the nylon conventionally used, as Kevlar expanded by about 1% against nylon which expanded by about 30%.
 Shoes in this range included LeBron, HyperDunk and Zoom Kobe VII.
 However these shoes were launched at a price range much higher than average cost of basketball shoes.
 It was also used in the laces for the Adidas F50 adiZero Prime football boot.

 Several companies, including Continental AG, manufacture cycle tires with Kevlar to protect against punctures.

-Folding-bead bicycle tires, introduced to cycling by Tom Ritchey in 1984, use Kevlar as a bead in place of steel for weight reduction and strength.
+Folding-bead bicycle tires, introduced to cycling by The Michelin Elan tire in 1975, along with Mavic "Module E" hook-beaded rims, used Kevlar as a bead in place of steel for weight reduction and strength.
 A side effect of the folding bead is a reduction in shelf and floor space needed to display cycle tires in a retail environment, as they are folded and placed in small boxes.